Instacart (CART)

 For online marketplaces like Instacart, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include payment processing, hosting, and bandwidth fees in addition to the costs necessary to onboard buyers and sellers, such as identity verification.

 Instacart has robust unit economics, an output of its asset-lite business model and pricing power.
 Its margin is better than the broader consumer internet industry and enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an excellent 74.9% gross margin over the last two years.
-Said differently, roughly $74.90 was left to spend on selling, marketing, and R&D for every $100 in revenue.
-Instacart Trailing 12-Month Gross Margin
+As you can see below, it averaged an excellent 74.4% gross margin over the last two years.
+That means Instacart only paid its providers $25.56 for every $100 in revenue.

 7. User Acquisition Efficiency

-Consumer internet businesses like Instacart grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Instacart grow from a combination of product virality, paid advertisement, and incentives.

 8. EBITDA